FredericXS/Search-name-domains/README.md

 ### Running

-* After start te script, enter the name that you want to search domains
+* After start the script, enter the name that you want to search domains
 * The domains that are on will be logged in the terminal
 > <img src="https://imgur.com/A6iPp9V.jpeg">